prociow/sensorberg-dev.github.io/_videos/07-How-to-solve-beacon-infrastructure-problems.md

 ---
 layout: video
-title: "#7 How to solve beacon infrastructure problems"
+title: "#7 How to solve Beacon infrastructure problems"
 previewImage: /images/videos/video07-how-to-solve-beacon-infrastructure-problems.png
 description: "This tutorial will give you some tips and technical insights to help you solve the problems you may encounter during your first steps with Beacons and Sensorberg Cloud Services."